PostgresApp/PostgresApp/README.md

 - Includes everything you need to get started with PostgreSQL
 - Comes with a pretty GUI to start / stop servers
-- Run Multiple Versions of PostgreSQL simultaneously
+- Run multiple versions of PostgreSQL simultaneously

 ## Download